CollaborativeRoboticsLab/fp_perception/docs/test_the_system.md

 source install/setup.bash
 ```

-The default development config has `run_tests: true`, so launch will exercise the loaded plugins before the server settles into normal operation.
+The checked-in config currently has `run_tests: false`.
+If you want launch-time plugin self-tests, set `run_tests: true` in `perception/config/config.yaml`, then rebuild `perception` and re-source the workspace before relaunching.

 Optional sanity checks: